 Data breaches containing passwords are frequently months or years old.
-For sensitive or secure accounts, changing your password every three months to one year reduces the time that a password is relevant within a hacked data set.
+Changing your password every three months to one year for sensitive or secure accounts reduces the time that a password is relevant within a hacked data set.

-The commercial password manager, LastPass for example, has an automated password updater making the process easy.
+For example, the commercial password manager, LastPass, has an automated password updater that makes the process easy.
 From their Security Challenge screen, you’ll find a section listing many services like Twitter that have an Auto-Change button.

 It’s also vital to…

 Tip 4: Stop Reusing Passwords

 Leaked usernames and password data might have come from one company.
-Still, hackers know that users are lazy, and credentials were likely used on other unrelated sites.
+Still, hackers know that users are lazy and credentials are likely used on unrelated sites.

 The ‘S’ in my SIMPLE password checklist says to Stop Reusing Passwords.
 Did you follow that advice?